What is Crack Cocaine Withdrawal?

 Physicians at drug treatment facilities develop detox strategies based on the person’s unique body chemistry and medical history.
 Unlike some other drugs, including prescription anti-anxiety medications, crack isn’t tapered down during detox.
 Users quit cold turkey under medical supervision, with medications to help counteract uncomfortable withdrawal symptoms.

-Two drugs that may be used during crack detox include:
+Drugs that may be used during crack detox and what they treat include:

 See how Jerry